-25 Awesome Things to do in Poipu, Kauai
+25 Awesome Things to do in Poipu, Hawaii

 1. See Spouting Horn

-I have to list Spouting Horn first because it’s one of the biggest Kauai tourist attractions in Poipu, just minutes from most Poipu resorts.
+I have to list Spouting Horn first because it’s one of the biggest Kauai tourist attractions in Poipu HI, just minutes from most Poipu resorts.

 Basically, the ocean water bursts through a small opening in a lava shelf and it creates a 50-foot tall gush of water out of a blowhole.